sjmeunier/sjmeunier.github.io/astronomy.md

 My main camera is a ZWO ASI120MM monochrome video camera, with an LRGB filter set.

+In addition to my own astrophotography, I also enjoy processing raw images from other sources, such as the Hubble Space Telescope, Herschel and Cassini.

 ### My Astrophotography

 #### The Moon